brandonifco/organizationLLC/README.md

 **5.1 Member-Managed Company:** The management of the Company is reserved to the Members.
 Each Member shall have the right and responsibility to participate in the management and control of the Company.

-**5.2 Decisions Requiring Member Approval:** Unless otherwise specifically provided in this Agreement, all decisions regarding the management and operation of the Company shall require the unanimous approval of the Members. [ *Consider adding exceptions to unanimous approval here or in a separate subsection for efficiency, or if you want to use supermajority for certain decisions.* ]
+**5.2 Decisions Requiring Member Approval:** Unless otherwise specifically provided in this Agreement, all decisions regarding the management and operation of the Company shall require the unanimous approval of the Members.

 **5.3 Authority of Members:** In their management of the Company, the Members shall have the authority to take all actions and make all decisions on behalf of the Company consistent with the Business Purpose and this Operating Agreement.